Pan/Tilt Motion System for Control Education

 Tracking and Error Data

-Error and trajectory plots for the azimuth angle (labeled as "state").
+Error and trajectory plots for the azimuth angle (labeled as "state") (Matlab command: plot(data), hold on, and subplot).
 The target azimuth angle (labeled "Reference") is equal to 310 degrees.
 The intial angle is 175 degrees.
 The azimuth angle approaches the reference angle at around 5.5 seconds.

 Error and trajectory plots for the zenith angle (labeled as "state").
 The target zenith angle (labeled "Reference") is equal to 180 degrees.
 The intial angle is 290 degrees.
 The azimuth angle approaches the reference angle at around 2.2 seconds.